 - Top 10 Active Users: Lists the users who started desktops most frequently during the time period.
 Hovering on a line displays the total launches.

 - Top 10 Active Catalogs: Lists the catalogs with the longest duration during the selected time period.
 Duration is the sum of all user sessions from that catalog.

 To download a report containing information about machine launches during the last month, click Launch Activity.
 A message indicates that the request is being processed.
 The report downloads automatically to the default download location on the local machine.

 Filter and search to monitor machines and sessions

 When you’re monitoring session and machine information, all machines or sessions are displayed by default.
 You can:

-- Filter the display by session or machine type.
+- Filter the display by machines, sessions, connections, or applications.

 - Refine the display of sessions or machines by choosing the criteria you want, building a filter by using expressions.

 - Save the filters that you build, for reuse.

 You can display and manage applications and processes for a user that has a running session or an assigned desktop.